Craig Ferguson: Early life and education

-Ferguson was born on 17 May 1962 in Stobhill Hospital in the Springburn district of Glasgow, to Robert (1930–2006), a post office worker and Scottish Nationalist, and Janet (nee Ingram) Ferguson (1933–2008), a primary school teacher.
+Ferguson was born on 17 May 1962 in Stobhill Hospital in the Springburn district of Glasgow, to Robert (1930–2006), a post office worker and Scottish Nationalist, and Janet (née Ingram) Ferguson (1933–2008), a primary school teacher.
 When he was six months old, he and his family moved from their Springburn flat to a Development Corporation house in the nearby New Town of Cumbernauld, where he grew up "chubby and bullied".
 They lived there as Cumbernauld was rehousing many Glaswegians away from the poor housing conditions and damage to the city from World War II.

 Ferguson attended Muirfield Primary School and Cumbernauld High School.
 At age 16, Ferguson left high school and began an apprenticeship to be an electronics technician at a local factory of American company Burroughs Corporation.
 Ferguson has two sisters (one older and one younger) and one older brother.
 His younger sister, Lynn Ferguson Tweddle, is also a comedian, presenter and actress, who voiced Mac in the 2000 stop-motion animation film Chicken Run.
 She was a writer on The Late Late Show until July 2011.

 His first visit to the United States was in 1975, when he was 13, to visit an uncle who lived on Long Island, near New York City.
 When he moved to New York City in 1983, he worked in construction in Harlem.
 He was later a bouncer at the nightclub Save the Robots before returning to the United Kingdom.